djscheuf/journeymans-blog/source/_posts/ai-powered-journaling-for-developers.md

 I started a daily journaling practice with 6 questions.
 They were thought-provoking, and focused on connecting my knowledge.
 It worked well, but answering six questions every day was exhausting.
 So I pivoted to something sustainable.
 I would transcribing some thoughts every couple of hours  instead.

-Here's how the system works:
+Here's how the system works.

 I ask myself these 3 questions, every 2 hours:
 - What am I working on?